Dismantling White Supremacy from the Inside Out

 North Node recognizes that non-Black allies need unique support and community if we are to heal from centuries of internalized racial trauma.

-Our services are modeled after Angelina's personal racial healing journey as a white Mexican-American, and use a unique combination of community-based, trauma-informed, compassion-centered, humanitarian holistic healing methods.
+Our services are modeled after Angelina's personal racial healing journey as a white Indigenous Mexican, and use a unique combination of community-based, trauma-informed, compassion-centered, humanitarian holistic healing methods.

 Our Guiding Questions